The other pages are:

 - Kiss of the Vampire: The series flip-flops between this and Vampire Bites Suck.
 When bitten by Angel in "Graduation Day, Part 2," Buffy experiences such a euphoric rush that she shudders and her leg kicks out violently, sending a bench and urn crashing to the floor.
 In the comics, Angel admits that vampire bites stimulate the brain's pleasure centers, and uses this fact to his advantage to calm down a rampaging Dark Willow.

 - Lack of Empathy: Due to their lack of human souls, vampires have no conscience and are thus incapable of feeling remorse.
-Again, pre-soul Spike indicates that this is not invariably true - though it is also generally acknowledged that Spike is a very unusual vampire and always has been.
+Again, pre-soul Spike indicates that this is not invariably true - though it is also generally acknowledged that Spike is the exception rather than the norm due to his Love Martyr nature.
 However, it's a pretty good rule of thumb.

 - Missing Reflection: Standard fair for vampires; they have no reflection in mirrors.
 However, they can be filmed and photographed, as cameras function similarly to human eyes.